Type: Package

 plot_type

-Character.
-Type of plot: "bar_grouped" (default), "bar_stacked", or "heatmap".
+One of "bar_grouped" (default), "bar_stacked", or "heatmap".

 show_p_value